 Students will place into GENS 151 based on these criteria:

-- Placement test Reading Comprehenion score of 59 or lower.
+- Placement test Reading Comprehension score less than 80.

 A reading placement test will be given to students who do not have SAT/ACT scores or transfer credit.

 It is recommended that students enrolled in a full semester GENS 151 course also enroll in one of the following courses concurrently: History 101, 102, 111, 112; Economics 175; Sociology 121; or Biology 105.